rogueunix/redux-sessionstorage-simple/README.md

     )(createStore)

 /*
-    Loading from LocalStorage happens during
+    Loading from SessionStorage happens during
     creation of the Redux store.
 */
 const store = createStoreWithMiddleware(